nangia/pydictupdater/README.md

 How to use this
 ===============

-- Make sure you have Python 2.7 available on your computer.
-You can install from [https://www.python.org](https://www.python.org).
+- Make sure you have Python available on your computer.
+If you are working on Mac, you should already have it.
+Else, you can install from [https://www.python.org](https://www.python.org).
 If you want to run on Android, you can use [QPython](http://qpython.com).

 - Clone this repository using git or just download the file [downloader.py](https://raw.githubusercontent.com/nangia/pydictupdater/master/downloader.py).
 If you don't want all the dictionaries, see the section "What if I don't want Kannada or Pali files" below.

 - If you want to run downloader.py on Android you have to transfer downloader.py to your Android.
-You can use the filepushtoandroid.sh to transfer it via adb.
+You can use the file pushtoandroid.sh to transfer it via [adb](http://developer.android.com/intl/ja/tools/help/adb.html).
 Make sure you fix the path to adb.

 - Run "downloader.py".
 On Android, the .tar.gz dictionary files will get downloaded to /sdcard/Download/dicttars and their expansions will be put in /sdcard/Download/.
 If you ran this on a Mac, you would get .tar.gz files in ./sdcard/Donwload/dicttars.